-With the added pressure of COVID-19, combined with NHS staff shortages and increased 999 call volumes, ambulances in parts of the UK are experiencing delays in attending emergencies.
+With the added pressure of COVID-19, staff shortages in the NHS, and increased volumes of 999 calls, parts of the UK are experiencing delays in the provision of emergency ambulance services.

-According to the Independent, nine out of ten ambulance trusts in England are currently operating at their highest level of demand level 4, which was previously known as ‘black alert’1.
-The trust has now said that for some 999 callers, who are classed as urgent but not life-threatening, an ambulance will no longer be sent until a paramedic has spoken to the patient and confirmed that one is necessary.
-West Midlands emergency services saw a record of 16,058 calls over one weekend in July, the first time it has ever hit 16,000 in the trust’s history.
+According to the Independent, 9 out of 10 ambulance trusts in England are currently operating at the highest demand level 4, formerly known as ‘black alert’.
+The Trust has now stated that for some 999 callers, who are deemed urgent but not life-threatening, an ambulance will no longer be sent until a paramedic has spoken to the patient and confirmed that one is needed.

-If you have already spoken to 111 and you feel as though your situation has deteriorated, trigger your alarm again and let us know.
-In these situations, we can try contacting your keyholders or the emergency services on your behalf.
+If you have already spoken to 111 and feel as though your situation has worsened, raise your alarm again and let us know.
+In such cases, we may try to contact your keyholders or the emergency services on your behalf.
 If your situation is life-threatening, you should call 999 if you are able to do so.

-Our customers can rest assured that help is always at hand
+Our customers can be sure that help is always at hand

-Customers of Telecare24 can rest assured knowing that we will continue to answer your calls for help as quickly as possible when you trigger your careline alarm.
+As a Telecare24 customer, you can be sure that we will continue to answer your calls for help as quickly as possible when you trigger your careline alarm.

-If you haven’t already, get in touch and let us know who your keyholders are that we can contact when you need help in an emergency.
-If you don’t have any keyholders, you can also let us know of your next of kin who we will notify if we must call 999.
-We also hold doctor’s details for every customer and can contact your GP if necessary.
-Your GP can then call you back directly for additional peace of mind.
+If you haven’t already, please let us know who your keyholders are so we can contact them in an emergency.
+If you do not have any keyholders, you can also tell us your next of kin who we will notify if we need to call 999.
+We also have each client’s doctor’s details and can contact your GP if needed.
+Your GP can then call you back directly for additional reassurance.

 Thank you for taking the time to read this article.
 We hope you found it useful.
 For more information, visit our blog page.